The Rich Mythology and Megalithic Culture of the Ancient Berbers, Lords of the Desert

 The Barbary Coast of North Africa was named after the Berbers, the nomadic people who inhabited the region west of the Nile Valley in north Africa.
 Called the Amazigh or Imazighen in antiquity (meaning "free humans" or "free men"), they are among the oldest inhabitants of North Africa.
 Their rich mythology endured for thousands of years, eventually coming to influence the religious beliefs of the ancient Egyptians.

-A Crossroad of Peoples
+A Crossroad of Berber People

 - The Ancient Tuaregs, Lost Lords of the Sahara